londailey6937/QuillPilot-Web/docs/WRITERS_REFERENCE.md

 ---

-### 🎯 Focus Mode
+### 🎯 Focus Mode (On by Default)

-Eliminate distractions for deep writing.
+Eliminate distractions for deep writing. **Focus Mode is enabled on launch** for a clean writing experience.

 **Location:** Editor toolbar (🎯 button) — see [The Editor Toolbar](#the-editor-toolbar) for all toolbar options.

 **What It Hides:**

+- Page rail (thumbnail navigation)
+- Advanced tools panel
 - Analysis indicators

-- Spacing callouts
+**What Stays Visible:**

+- Toolbars (formatting, styles)
+- Quick Notes toggle (📝 button)
-- Statistics bar
+- Word count
-- Everything except your text

 **How to Use:** Click the 🎯 button in the editor toolbar to toggle on/off.

-**💡 Tip**: Use Focus Mode for first drafts, disable it for revision.
+**💡 Tip**: Focus Mode is great for first drafts.
+Toggle it off when you need the tools panel for analysis and revision.

 ---